Dungeons and Dragons

 Side note: have you tried accessing Netflix when you are outside of the US?
 Very interesting and an entirely different line-up of shows and movies depending on where you are.
 But I digress...

 So, a neat feature about the Playstation 5, is it has its own VPN.
 And it works most of the time.
 So that's great.
 The first game we bought was Harry Potter.
-We each had our own character and if one of us had progressed further than the other, we would help them with the puzzles and stuff.
+We each had our own character and if one of us had progressed further than the other, we would help the other with the puzzles and stuff.
 It was fun.

 But then Baulder's Gate 3 dropped for the PS5, and I was keen to buy it, based on all the reviews.
 Plus, it was D&D-based, which is something I had not played since my undergrad days and, quite frankly, missed.
 Not just nostalgic, you know?
 But something that was a big part of my adult formative years.
 Plus, since it was set in Forgotten Realms, I know all the lore and background -- having plowed through all the FR books back in the 1990s -- as well as playing a MUD (look it up, younger peeps!) that was based on FR.